AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

       titleColorSwatch.setAttribute("color", selectedColor);
     });

-    // CTA Buttons
+    // CTA button references
     const generateBtn = document.getElementById("generateBtn");
     const addBtn = document.getElementById("addBtn");

+    // Generate button handler
     generateBtn.onclick = async (event) => {
       generateBingoCard();
     };

-    // Safe to enable any buttons
-    // The add to page button should only be enabled once a card has been generated generateBtn.disabled = false;
+    /* Enable the generate button now that the SDK is ready and the button event handler has been registered.
+The add to page button should only be enabled once a card has been generated. */ generateBtn.disabled = false;
 });

-function generateBingoCard() {
+// Function to generate the bingo card using an HTML canvas and drawing context function generateBingoCard() {
     const canvas = document.getElementById("finalCard");
     const ctx = canvas.getContext("2d");